 |The information on this page focuses on hepatocellular carcinoma (HCC)|

 Who is at risk of primary liver cancer?

-Most people (90%) with primary liver cancer have had cirrhosis of the liver from underlying liver disease.
+- Cirrhosis – most people (90%) with primary liver cancer have had cirrhosis of the liver from underlying liver disease.
 In cirrhosis, your liver cells are damaged and replaced with scar tissue.
 Cirrhosis can be caused by chronic hepatitis B and hepatitis C, heavy drinking, haemochromatosis or fatty liver disease.
 Read more about cirrhosis.

-- haemochromatosis – an inherited condition where you store too much iron in your liver.
+- Haemochromatosis – an inherited condition where too much iron is stored in your liver.
+Read more about haemochromatosis.